subhojit777/imag/doc/src/09020-changelog.md

     * `libimagentrygrep` was introduced, a crate for seaching in the header/content parts of an entry.
     * `imag-ids` can now filter by collection
+    * All crates use "clap" with the "wrap_help" feature now.
 * Bugfixes
     * imag does not panic anymore when piping and breaking that pipe, for example like with `imag store ids | head -n 1`.